Aryankashyap3002/FlightsandSearchService/README.md

     ...

-    - Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+    - Once you have added your db config as listed above, go to the src folder from your terminal and will execute `npx sequelize db:create`